sylhare/sylhare.github.io/_posts/2020/2020-10-31-Mermaid-Diagram.md

 [Mermaid.js](https://mermaid-js.github.io/mermaid/) is a js library that transforms text into diagrams (sequence, Gantt or class diagrams, flow charts, ...).

-So far the ones that I am particularly keen on using are the sequence diagrams, you can find all of the documentation, on the mermaid [site](https://mermaid-js.github.io/mermaid/diagrams-and-syntax-and-examples/).
+So far the ones that I am particularly keen on using are the sequence diagrams, you can find all the documentation, on the mermaid [site](https://mermaid-js.github.io/mermaid/diagrams-and-syntax-and-examples/).

+Try the [online editor](https://mermaid-js.github.io/mermaid-live-editor/edit/) for a quick look at the possibilities.

 ## Sequence Diagram